yekeskin/flutter_avif/flutter_avif/README.md

 A flutter plugin to view and encode avif images.

+## Installation

+To add the flutter_avif to your Flutter application follow the [installation instructions](https://pub.dev/packages/flutter_avif/install) on pub.dev.

 ## Usage

 AvifImage widget has a similar api as Flutter Image widget.